Framing the Holocaust

 Photographs of a Mass Shooting in Latvia, 1941

-With a foreword by Edward Anders, who narrowly escaped the December shooting, Framing the Holocaust represents an original approach to an iconic series of Holocaust photographs.
-This book will contribute to powerful debates in the emerging field of visual history, including the challenges and responsibilities of teaching about atrocity.
+With a foreword by Edward Anders, who narrowly escaped the December 1941 shooting, Framing the Holocaust represents an original approach to an iconic series of Holocaust photographs.
+This book will contribute to compelling debates in the emerging field of visual history, including the challenges and responsibilities of using photographs to teach about atrocity.

 Table of Contents